zhenxuantan/tp/docs/UserGuide.md

 Shows a list of all tasks in SWEe-book.

 Format: `listTasks`
-* Lists all tasks for the current user, resetting any sorting and filtering done by the user
+* Lists all tasks, resetting any sorting and filtering done by you previously

 Examples:
 * `listTasks`